About

 Engaging vulnerable children with arts activities and resources to boost their emotional wellbeing and growth mindset.

-Arts Drop was borne out of a desire to reach and engage vulnerable children in their own homes and care settings.
+During lockdown in March 2020, Arts Drop was borne out of a desire to reach and engage vulnerable children in their own homes and care settings.
 Using the power of arts, culture and creativity to improve children's emotional wellbeing and develop a growth mindset.

 Arts Drop FAQs